ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 - object persistence
 - layered time interactions

 Each idea is compelling.
 But not all belong in the same game.

 The key question becomes:

-**Does this feature strengthen the core experience—or distract from it?**
+**Does this feature strengthen the core experience, or distract from it?**

 If it doesn’t deepen the player’s understanding of the puzzle system, it adds complexity without clarity.
 And in a puzzle-focused game, clarity is everything.

 This leads to a necessary discipline:

 Saying no to good ideas.

-Not because they lack value—but because they don’t serve the current vision.
+Not because they lack value, but because they don’t serve the current vision.

 ---

 ## Cutting Features Is a Skill

 One of the most important skills in game development isn’t adding features.
 It’s removing them.
 Cutting a feature may feel like losing progress.
 But in many cases, it’s the opposite.

 Removing unnecessary systems can: